Xenea Governance Overview

 The change of the Xenea core protocol employs the off-chain governance described in (2).
 It is carefully implemented through a defined process from proposal to decision.

 However, while the Xenea governance is off-chain at the protocol layer, applications built on Xenea may use on-chain governance for each.
-And in the future, if on-chain governance is passed by the CKP, it is possible that the XENE could be used as a governance token to move to on-chain governance.
+And in the future, if on-chain governance is passed by the XKP, it is possible that the XENE could be used as a governance token to move to on-chain governance.

 Stakeholders